 - 5 oz.
 150 g smoked salmon

-- Take a large mouthed mason jar, or any microwave-safe container that your immersion blender will comfortably fit inside.
+- Take a large-mouthed mason jar, or any microwave-safe container that your immersion blender will comfortably fit inside.
 Place the butter in the container and then melt it in the microwave, about 20 seconds.

 - Add the egg yolks and lemon juice into the butter.
 Place the hand blender at the bottom of the jar and blend until a white creamy layer is formed.
 Then slowly lift and lower the blender to create a creamy sauce.
 Season with salt and pepper to taste.

-- Place a sauce pan with water on the stove and bring to a boil.
+- Place a saucepan with water on the stove and bring to a boil.
 Reduce heat to medium low.

-- Crack your eggs into a measuring cup, one at a time, and then gently side each into the water.
+- Crack your eggs into a measuring cup, one at a time, and then gently slide each into the water.
 Stirring the water in a circle to create a small vortex will prevent the egg white from dispersing too far from the yolk.
 Cook for 3-4 minutes, depending on your preference for yolk consistency.
 Remove the poached eggs with a slotted spoon and place on a paper towel to absorb excess water.